Need Our Expert Help? Call us +44 (0) 203 178 2048

 The Life in the UK Test Requirement for Naturalisation

 Meeting the life in the UK requirement entails successfully passing the Life in the UK Test, which tests your understanding of British customs, traditions, laws, and the political system.
 As the Life in the UK Test is a requirement for Indefinite Leave to Remain, you should have already passed the test.
 The same test can also be used for your naturalisation application.
-You will need to provide the reference number indicated on your pass certificate as part of the application process.
+You must provide the reference number indicated on your pass certificate as part of the application process.
 In general, it is not necessary to physically submit the certificate itself.

 The English Language Requirement for Naturalisation